 In future, I strongly believe that more and more telephone conversations will happen over the internet since the traditional phones will be replaced by hosted telephony.
-Desktop phone systems, mobile phones and softphones are increasingly using the Internet.
+Desktop phone systems, mobile phones and VoIP softphones are increasingly using the Internet.

-Fast background for hosted phones
+Fast background for hosted telephony

 Hosted phones exists around us since the 1960s.
 It has been running on ordinary telephone lines for many years, and this kind of system is called Centrex.
 Some people have heard of BT’s featureline version of Centrex.
 Centrex is still in use today.
 Centrex or Featureline is a telephone system that is centrally maintained in the switch and can be accessed using a special telephone connected via a standard telephone line.
 Compared to today’s Internet phone system, it is a bit embarrassing, but it still works well.